Why do I get neck pain after sleeping?

 There isn't a lot of good quality research investigating mattress choice and back pain relief, never mind relief from neck pain, so we have to rely on common sense.

-Try to remember how many years ago you bought your mattress and when you last turned it. then perhaps consider buying something a little more supportive.
+Try to remember how many years ago you bought your mattress and when you last turned it.
+Then, perhaps consider buying something a little more supportive or investing in a supportive mattress topper.
 It is recommended that we replace our mattress every eight years or so.

 4. Use a natural remedy to relieve discomfort